5 Ways to Prevent and Avoid Accidents in the Workplace

 If you see an accident waiting to happen at work, don’t just sit back and wait — do something about it before it happens.
 That means repairing unsafe areas, but it also means saying something to employees who are engaging in unsafe work practices.

 Since you can’t be everywhere at once, encourage your employees to say something to you if they see another employee doing something that isn’t safe.
 Make the reporting system anonymous so people are more likely to use it.
 Alternatively, appoint several employees to a safety team who can help you keep an eye out for unsafe work practices.
+To help eliminate these hazards, check out STOREMASTA and all the safety tools they offer.

 5. Post Safety Guidelines and Require Unanimous Participation in the Safety Program